PaddleHQ/python-aws-ssm/README.md

 [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)
 using a path hierarchy.
 During application startup you can use this package to fetch them and use them in your application.

+## Warning

+The SSM service is rate-limited by default.
+We strongly suggest using retrieving SSM keys by path, e.g. via `ParameterStore.get_parameters_by_path()`.
+This requires grouping keys by a useful path but reduces the chance of your own services being rate-limited in turn.

 ## Install
 ```bash
 pip install python-aws-ssm